 This parameter is shown when the HTTP Method is set to Get and is hidden when set to either Post or Put.

 Receive New Data Only

 Specifies whether the adapter will look for a Last-Modified value in the data feed response’s header and will attempt to use this value to avoid processing data already been received and not updated.
-The property’s name can be misleading.
+The parameter’s name can be misleading.
 The transport will always receive whatever data a feed includes in its response to the connector’s query.
-When Receive New Data Only is specified, however, the transport will cache the date/time of its last request and will only relay data it receives to the adapter if the response from the data feed includes a Last-Modified value which is greater-than the transport’s cached value.
+When Receive New Data Only is specified, however, the transport will cache the date/time of its last request and will only relay data it receives to the adapter if the response from the data feed includes a Last-Modified value that is greater-than the transport’s cached value.

 For more information about the use of Last-Modified in response headers, see the RFC 7232 HTTP specification.

 Use URL Proxy